ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 # C# Containors

-Containers are a powerful *Functional Programming* building block.
+Containers are a coding pattern, a powerful *Functional Programming* building block.

+They deserve a category to themselves, so let me introduce the **Containor Pattern**.

-A contain can be expressed like this:
+A containor can be expressed like this:

 ```csharp
 Containor<T>
 ```

-They have no universal name: *Wrapper*, *Kind*, *Higher Order Kind*, *Higher Order Objects*, *Lifted Objects*, *Elevated Objects*,....
-The problem with articles, is authors fail to devote enough time to them and often switch naming conventions mid-srticle.
+Without a name, they're not univerally regarded as a *coding pattern*.
+The are called: *Wrapper*, *Kind*, *Higher Order Kind*, *Higher Order Objects*, *Lifted Objects*, *Elevated Objects*,.... to quote just a few.
+Authors fail to devote enough time to them, assume you already know about them, and often switch naming conventions mid-article.

-They are generic super-objects that wrap other objects.
-I've invented a new term for them - **Containors**.
+They are generic super-objects that wrap other objects.  **Containor** is a term I inverted to describe them.
 I'll use it from now on.

-You almost certainly use containers already:  `IEnumerable<T>` and `Task<T>` are *Containors*.
+You use containers already:  `IEnumerable<T>` and `Task<T>` are *Containors*.

 The purpose of a *containor* is to provide some generic functionality regardless of the type.  `IEnumerable<T>` provides LINQ functionality regardless of `T`'s type.